tomkob9999/calcu_machine/README.md

 The library finds total derivatives (also partials as by-products) from multivariate system of non-linear equations of no derivatives.
 Then it generates the system of non-linear differential equations by adding the total derivatives equations.
 Then it solves them from given inputs.

 Sympy is used as the derivative calculation engine.
-No integrals are used unlike regular differential equations.
-Since integrals are inverse of derivatives, the system of equations calculates the inversions by its nature, and so in effect, it can solve the system of differential equations.
+Integrals are used to find anti-derivatives from derivatives.
+When solving equations, since integrals are inverse of derivatives, the system of equations calculates the inversions by its nature, and so in effect, it can solve the system of differential equations.

-Not all derivatives seem to be included in total derivatives.
-They cannot be added in the system as they violate independence.
+Not all derivatives are included in total derivatives.
+They cannot be added in the system as they violate independence law.
 But they can be derived by simple calculations.
 Given dx/dy, dy/dx = 1/(dx/dy).
 Given dx/dy and dz/dy, dx/dz = (dx/dy)/(dz/dy)  The approach seems simple and practical.
-Once the total derivativess are derived, the rest is all pure good old algebra with system of equations.
+Once the total derivativess are derived, the rest is all pure algebra with system of equations.

 Observed patterns: